antmicro/arty-expansion-board/README.rst

 .. figure:: img/expansion-board.png

 This repository contains open hardware design files for expansion board compatible with Digilent `Arty A7 development platform <https://store.digilentinc.com/arty-a7-artix-7-fpga-development-board-for-makers-and-hobbyists/>`_.
+The design files were prepared by `Antmicro <https://www.antmicro.com>`_.
-The expansion board utilized a set of PMOD connectors on Arty to provide additional IO interfaces.
+The expansion board utilizes a set of PMOD connectors on Arty board to provide additional IO interfaces.

 Key features
 ------------